AsadKhan911/EasyNotesHub-using-javascript/README.md

 ## Contributing

-We welcome contributions from the community!
+We welcome contributions from the community!!
 If you have any ideas for improvement or would like to report a bug, please open an issue or submit a pull request.

 ## Gihub Page Link